Mazda’s Largest Crossover Plugs In

 Interestingly, and unlike some other automakers, Mazda says it will continue to invest in improving its internal combustion engines.
 It will continue to lower the fuel consumption and emissions of its ICE-based vehicles even as it invests in electrification.
 This multi-solution approach offers a mix of different products and technologies to best suit local markets.

 Is Mazda being too conservative by hedging its bets?
 We don’t think so.
-Battery-powered EVs are taking an ever-increasing share of the market as fuel costs rise and drivers want to reduce their carbon footprint – but even the most bullish forecast say that internal-combustion engines will have a major presence in the market for the next decade.
+Battery-powered EVs are taking an ever-increasing share of the market as fuel costs rise and drivers want to reduce their carbon footprint – but even the most bullish forecasts tell us that internal-combustion engines will continue to have a major presence in the market for the next decade.

 The new CX-90 will debut in late January 2023.
 It will be interesting to see what Mazda’s first serious foray into the plug-in arena will look like.